 Batten down the hatches, 'Rama Readers!
-If you're situated in the northeastern United States, you're about to get blasted by what some are calling a "historic" blizzard.
+If you're situated in the midwest United States, you're about to get blasted by winter storm Jayden.

 Naturally, we thought we'd capitalize on the occasion and take a look at one of the most famous snowstorms in comics.
 Way back in the 1980's, John Byrne was the "it" guy at Marvel.
 Hot off a star-making run as the artist on Uncanny X-Men, Byrne had taken the reins on writing and drawing Fantastic Four.
 Ever the workhorse, Byrne then also took writing and art chores on Alpha Flight, a series that spun out of his Uncanny X-Men run with Chris Claremont.